Our GPU test rig uses Intel's X99 platform. Specifically, we use the Asus Rampage V Extreme paired with an Intel Core i7-5960X

 960GB SSD, giving us plenty of space for game installs.

-Our results come from a mix of built-in benchmarks and custom, manually-played sections, depending on the game.
-We typically use FRAPS to record the average and minimum frame rates, but may use a game's own benchmark measurement tools in the event FRAPS doesn't work (e.g. with certain DX12 titles).
-All benchmarks are repeated at least three times to ensure consistency.
-We test at 1,920 x 1,080 (1080p) and 2,560 x 1,440 (1440p), as well as at 3,840 x 2,160 (4K) with higher end cards.
-The operating system is an up-to-date copy of Windows 10 64-bit.
+Our results come from are a mix of built-in benchmarks and custom, manually played sections, depending on the game.
+We use FRAPS to record the average and minimum frame rates, with all benchmarks repeated at least three times to ensure consistency.
+We test at 1,920 x 1,080 (1080p) and 2,560 x 1,440, as well as at 3,840 x 2,160 (4K) with higher end cards.
+The operating system is an up-to-date copy of Windows 8.1 64-bit.

 AMD Graphics Cards